SaffaMeer/react-multistep/README.md

 - 'showNavigation': controls if the navigation buttons are visable (default = true)
 - 'prevStyle' & 'nextStyle': control style of the navigation buttons
 - 'activeStep': define a start step, when not desired to start at the beggining
-- 'steps': a required Prop, it takes an array of objects representing individual steps:
+- 'steps': a required Prop, it takes an array of objects representing individual steps
+- 'activeStep': it is used to assign a custom active step, in default first step is selected

 ```javascript
 const steps = [